jShaoCX/CarND_Project3_BehavioralCloning/BehavioralCloningWriteup.md

 ![raw data distribution][image13]

 I used a counter (model.py line 92) to find how many 0 steering angle data points there were.
 There were 4770 of the 0 steering angle images.
-I integrated a skip block for 0 steering angle data points using modulus on the index of the data point and decreased the number of 0 steering angle data points to 1114 and reducing the total data points to 10002.
+I integrated a skip block for 0 steering angle data points using modulo operation on the index of the data point (model.py line 147) and decreased the number of 0 steering angle data points to 1114 and reducing the total data points to 10002.

 ![data distribution][image10]